Art student standing

 Back

-Students are encouraged to develop their visual skills, exhibit their work and pursue their own personal interests.
+Students are encouraged to develop their artistic skills, take pride in their work and pursue their interest in Art beyong their time in lessons

 What We Do